 The internship is viewed as the culmination of extensive preparatory academic work, enabling the student to apply considerable sophistication and background information (conceptual, theoretical, methodological) to the concrete needs of a practical agency setting.

-Student interns are expected to fulfill all their obligations to the Criminal Justice and Criminology Department and the agency to which they are assigned as stipulated in the internship guidelines which are provided prior to the commencement of the internship.
+Student interns are expected to fulfill all their obligations to the Department of Criminal Justice and Criminology and the agency to which they are assigned as stipulated in the CJC 390 (or CJC 502, for CJC graduate students) course syllabus, and other policies as required by the placement sites.

-The precise agency, location, and nature of the internship are worked out with each student and a particular agency to maximize benefits for both student and agency.
-Career goals, academic preparation, convenience of location, etc., are taken into consideration in the planning.
+The precise agency, location, and nature of the internship are agreed upon with each student, with placements targeted which maximize benefits for both student and agency.
+Career goals, academic preparation, convenience of location, etc., are taken into consideration in the internship planning process.

 For information, please contact: